antinoyt/antinoyt/README.md

-- 👋 Hi, I’m @antino
+- 👋 Hi, I’m @eaturevegetable or antino, call me how you want !
-- 👀 I’m interested in
-- 🌱 I’m currently learning Java and Dat
+- 🌱 I’m currently learning Java and DataScience
 - 📫 You can find me directly on my youtube channel "antino"

 <!---